kidscancode/godot_guides/beginner_game/part01.md

 #### Organizing the Project

 In this project, we will be making 3 independent scenes: `Player`, `Mob`, and `HUD`, which we will combine into the game's `Main` scene.
-In a larger project, it might be useful to make folders to hold the various scenes and their scripts, but for this simple game, you can save everything in the root folder, which is called `res:\\`.
+In a larger project, it might be useful to make folders to hold the various scenes and their scripts, but for this simple game, you can save your scenes and scripts in the root folder, which is called `res:\\`.

 ## Player Scene